Prof. Nicolaas Lumen

 (28 June 2017)

 Biomarkers and multiparametric MRI are not competitors of each other.
-A biomarker is an objective biological test, whereas an MRI is an anatomical estimation of the prostate.
+A biomarker is an objective biological test, whereas an MRI provides images of the prostate and surrounding tissue.
 This is a subjective interpretation with inter-observer and even intra-observer variability.
 Contra-indications for MRI should also be taken into account [allergies to the contrast agent, non-MRI compatible implants, and claustrophobia].
 People that are not able to undergo an MRI, will need a biomarker test to determine the likelihood of finding clinically significant prostate cancer upon biopsy.

 You should use the test with the best accuracy, which will probably be a good biomarker